fossws/PriceAgent/README.md

 * offline-shopping assistant

 ## Architecture
-The Database will be some NoSQL.
-CouchDB or MongoDB.
+The server will use node.js and CouchDB.
+There will be a web app using PouchDB for offline support and enable free/libre standalone data research (without having to contact the PriceAgent server all the time).
+We will probably use the x-ray library for web scraping.

 ## Development
-The first step will be to create the database structure and the public API.
-Some specific shop plugins will follow, then the website itself will be created.
+After creating some specific data gathering tools (specific shop plugins), the first step will be to create the database structure and the public API.
+Some other specific shop plugins will follow, then the website itself will be created.
 The crawler follows, then standalone PriceAgent apps.

 Contribution is welcome!